-As Westminster area is a must see when in London for many tourists, getting to Jewel Tower is relevantly easy.
+As the Westminster area is a must see when in London for many tourists, getting to Jewel Tower is relevantly easy.
 Located across the road from Victoria Tower at the Houses of Parliament on Abingdon Street.
-If you visiting Westminster Abbey it is only a 2-5mins walk away.
+If you visit Westminster Abbey it is only a 2-5mins walk away.

 There are various tour companies that will take you to Westminster too, like the Hop-On Hop-Off Open Top Bus Tour.